DiviProject/docs/source/index.html.md

 **Q: Am I able to host masternodes on my home computer without the need for cloud services?**

 A: Technically, yes, it is possible, though not suggested.
 Many internet services offer dynamic IP addresses or semi-static IP addresses.
-You must set this IP when creating your masternode.
+You must set this IP when following the self-supported masternode process.
 Every time the provider changes the IP, your masternode will stop, and you will need to reconfigure.

 **Q: Do I need to keep my home computer turned on to receive masternode rewards?**